How to Negotiate Like a Texas Panhandle Seller

 Know Your Market: Data Is Your Best Weapon

-Start by getting the lay of the land—literally and figuratively.
-Your agent should pull up comparable sales (or “comps”) from your neighborhood or similar nearby areas.
-Prices in Amarillo can vary a lot depending on location, lot size, and house condition.
+Start by getting the lay of the land, literally and figuratively.
+Your agent should pull comparable sales, often called “comps,” from your neighborhood or similar nearby areas.
+In Amarillo, prices can shift fast based on location, lot size, updates, school zones, and overall condition.

-Use these data points to price your home competitively but not cheaply.
-Pricing sets the negotiation anchor, so you want to start firm but fair.
-Too high and you scare off buyers; too low and you leave money on the table.
+Use those data points to price your home competitively, but not cheaply.
+Pricing sets the negotiation anchor.
+Therefore, you want to start firm and fair.
+Too high, and you may scare off good buyers.
+Too low, and you may leave money on the table.

 Modern pipeline graphic symbolizing negotiation and price adjustments

-Set Your Bottom Line & Terms Before Listing
+Set Your Bottom Line and Terms Before Listing

 Evaluate Offers Beyond Price

-• Financing type: Cash or pre-approved conventional loans carry more weight.
+• Financing type: Cash and strong pre-approved conventional buyers often carry more certainty.

 Counter Strategically

-Keep your tone calm and businesslike.
-Texas buyers respect sellers who know what they want and present facts clearly.
+Use market data to support your position.
+For example, if recent sales support your price, say so through your agent.
+However, keep the tone calm and businesslike.
+Texas buyers respect sellers who know what they want and explain it clearly.

 Use Texas-Specific Negotiation Tools